 The University of Maryland School of Medicine has a letter grade policy.
 Final grades for courses in all four years are recorded as follows unless otherwise specified by course director:

-In addition to the final objective grade and the "Honors" category, the student's overall performance is evaluated subjectively.
-The curriculum, with small group activities, allows for such assessment in the basic science years.
+In addition to the final letter grade, the student's overall performance is evaluated subjectively.
+The pre-clinical curriculum, with small group activities, allows for such assessment..
 Clinical years' activities are in small groups with close mentoring.
 A passing grade in any course is contingent upon a certain level of attendance and participation above and beyond examination performance.
-Appropriate evaluation forms are designed for this purpose.
+Appropriate evaluation forms, including narrative assessment forms are designed for this purpose.

 - All final grades must be submitted no later than 4 weeks following the end of each course.

 - Reminders will be e-mailed weekly to clerkship, sub-internship and elective directors, coordinators, department chairs, and designated directors of undergraduate medical education.

 - All grades for graduating students must be submitted before the graduation date of that student.

 Last Revision: November 16, 2015